hwayne/hacker-test-history/README.md

 # [The Test](http://www.mit.edu/people/mjbauer/Purity/hackpure.html)

+####  0005 Have you ever patched paper tape?

+Paper type, also called [punched tape](https://en.wikipedia.org/wiki/Punched_tape) or perforated tape, was an early, inexpensive storage media, consisting of a long, thin strip of paper, divided into a fine grid (typically 5 or 8 columns).
+Each cell of this grid corresponded to one bit of information.
+If the grid was punched, the corresponding bit would be 1, otherwise it would be zero (or vice-versa).

+Since paper is inexpensive and malleable, and the reading mechanism was usually optic, it would be very easy to "patch" paper tape: one could either punch holes, or cover erroneously punched holes by gluing electric tape or pieces of paper on top of them.
+However, doing so was fairly tedious and error prone, and you had to find it easy to "read" and "write" binary.
+Furthermore, finding out exactly *which* bits to toggle in this manner usually meant being able to read machine code dumps of the code -- not an easy feat!

 ####  0014 Do you eat slime-molds?

 A reference to [NetHack](https://www.nethack.org/), one of the most popular roguelikes of all time.
 One item is the [fruit](https://nethackwiki.com/wiki/Slime_mold), which you could configure to be whatever food you like.
 If you do not configure it, the default is "slime mold"

 ####  0019 Can you recite Jabberwocky?